 (d) the player’s registration has not been suspended or cancelled under rule 8(1).

+[Rule 9 amended in Gazette 3 Sep 2013 p.
+4155.]

 10. Player may restrict own ability to purchase entries

 (1) A player may apply to the Commission to approve restrictions set by the player on his or her ability to purchase an entry.